Baanaaana/pi-setup/README.md

 - Clear the default terminal message
 - Add a blank line for better readability
 - Install and configure neofetch to display system information at login
-- Install and configure unclutter to permanently hide mouse cursor (works with all display methods)
+- Install and configure unclutter to permanently hide mouse cursor
+- Disable screen blanking and screensaver
 - Avoid duplicate entries by checking existing configurations

 ## Quick Installation